Jeremy-Doneghue/Student-Reports-Generator/README.md

 The current build system is [Gulp](http://gulpjs.com/).
 You can run `gulp` to compile the source files.
 There is also a `scss:watch` task that you can run which will compile your changes whenever a scss file is edited.

+## FAQ
+*Why is the compiled CSS included in the repo?*
+This project is served from the repo using Github Pages and so it needs the compiled CSS to display correctly.